Lead Service Replacement Strategy

 Filter Distribution

-The City and the Onondaga County Health Department will make free water filters available for households with children under six, pregnant women, and other at-risk individuals.
+The City and the Onondaga County Health Department is distributing free water filters to households with children under six, pregnant women, and other at-risk individuals.
 With the assistance of the Syracuse City School District, filters will be distributed to all eligible households with children in pre-k programs through first grade.
 Additional distributions will be made through the Women, Infants, and Children (WIC) program, child daycares, charter schools and other caregivers who serve young children and infants.
 Eligible households can request a filter by calling the Water Department at 315-448-8354.
-Filters are being offered out of an abundance of caution while water sampling data is finalized through the end of 2024.

 Water Sampling